 - 1 can (14.5 ounces) of diced tomatoes

 In a large saucepan, heat the olive oil over medium heat.
 Add the onions and cook until softened, about 5 minutes.
 Add the tomatoes, oregano, basil, salt, and pepper.
 Bring to a simmer and cook until the sauce thickens about 10 minutes.

-If you need a good sauce for seafood or poultry, then this mother sauce should be at the top of your list.
-It’s typically made with fish or chicken stock where the bones haven’t already been roasted, making the stock light, yet still flavorful.
+If you need a good seafood or poultry sauce, this mother sauce should be on your list.
+It’s typically made with fish or chicken stock where the bones haven’t already been roasted, making the stock light yet still flavorful.

 You’ll then add a roux or a fattening agent to the sauce, usually butter, and a little salt and pepper for flavoring.

-White wine sauces come from this mother sauce, which also works incredibly well with eggs, steamed vegetables, and even veal.
-For an interesting twist, you could thicken this sauce with a liaison, or a mixture of egg yolk and cream, for added depth to your final dish.
+White wine sauces come from this mother sauce, which works incredibly well with eggs, steamed vegetables, and veal.
+For an interesting twist, you could thicken this sauce with a liaison or a mixture of egg yolk and cream for added depth to your final dish.

 Where it’s used

-White wine sauces are derived from veloute sauce, and they can also be used with eggs, vegetables, and veal.
+White wine sauces are derived from veloute sauce and can be used with eggs, vegetables, and veal.
 For a richer sauce, a liaison of egg yolk and cream can be used.